mefranklin6/Extron-Frontend-API/README.md

 ### Initial Connection and State Tracking

-After the server receives a call to the test endpoint, it is the responsibility of the server to discover information about the processor, including its' current state.
+After the server receives a call to `/api/v1/pair`, it is the responsibility of the server to discover information about the processor, including its' current state.
 Keep in mind that the processor may have connected to the server because its' previous server failed, so the new server needs to respond accordingly.

 ### Upon Receiving Data